 Lemons are highly acidic and can eat away at the tooth enamel.
 Fortunately, there are some things you can do to help prevent this from happening.

 - Always dilute lemon juice by adding water.

 - You can drink it first thing in the morning, before you brush your teeth.
 The bacteria present on your teeth will help protect the tooth enamel.
 (Sounds gross, but it works!)

 - Consider drinking it through a straw to lessen contact with teeth.

 - After drinking lemon water, rinse your teeth with baking soda.

 Lemons are great for cleaning and deodorizing your kitchen.
 And who doesn’t love that all-natural fresh, clean scent?

-Or clean your tarnished silverware with a drop of lemon essential oil on a rag.
+Or clean your tarnished silverware with a drop of lemon essential oil on a cloth.

-(For more about natural teeth whitening you may want to read 81 Uses For Coconut Oil.)
+For more about natural teeth whitening, see 81 Uses For Coconut Oil.

 - 9 Impressive Health Benefits of Coffee